 The most commonly used classification of accounting models that exist through the literature is the Anglo-American model and the Continental model (Kantor et. al, 1995; D'Arcy, 2001).
 The Anglo-American accounting model is applied in English-speaking countries.
 This model is a microeconomic based model that is applied in countries with common law (Kantor et al., 1995).
 Common law stems from markets that have commonly accepted practices (Ball, 1995).
-Investors and creditors are considered as the principle users of financial reports since they depend heavily on publicly disclosed information due to a lack of close relationships with companies.
-These reports are generally provided.
-The accounting standards and the income tax regulations are different in countries adopting this model (Ball, 1995).
+Investors and creditors are considered as the principle users of financial reports since they depend heavily on publicly disclosed information due to lack of close ties with companies.
+These reports are mainly used in the financial decision-making process, where significant disclosures are generally furnished in them.
+The accounting standards and the income tax regulations are different in countries adopting that model (Ball, 1995).

 On the other hand, the continental accounting model is a macroeconomic legalistic based model (Kantor et al., 1995).
-This is the result of the presence of government ministries codifying legal systems and accounting rules.
-Close interaction exists between the government and the markets major players.
-Typically, these market players are few in number to have an efficient system.
-Accordingly, the main users of financial reports are bankers, governments and sometimes wealthy land owners where transactions depend heavily on private information.
+This is reasoned by the presence of government ministries codifying legal systems and accounting rules.
+Close interaction exists between the government and market major players, which consecutively requires those players to be few in number to have a well operated system.
+Accordingly, the main users of financial reports are bankers, governments and sometimes wealthy land owners, where transactions depend heavily on private information than publicly disclosed information as compared to the Anglo-American model.
 The Continental model focuses on conveying stewardship information for credit purposes and maintains national economic policies.
-According to the Continental model, accounting standards have a legalistic bent, and the government, in most cases, is the only setter of these standards.
+According to the Continental model, accounting standards have a legalistic bent, and the government in most cases is the only setter of these standards.
 Unlike the Anglo-American model, the accounting standards and the income tax regulations tend to be similar in countries adopting the Continental model (Ball, 1995).

-Kantor et al. 1995 argues that culture and history would situate Arab countries, including Egypt, in the Continental group.
-However, Arab countries have been closely associated with the United States, which permitted a shift in economic trends, leading to the prevailing Anglo American accounting model.
+Kantor et al. 1995 argues that culture and history would situate Arab countries, amongst them Egypt, in the Continental group.
+However, Arab countries have been closely associated to the United States which permitted a shift in economic trends, leading to the prevailing Anglo American accounting model.